cunka/Kurzweil-Object-View/README.md

 * Export : Excel, XML, JSON, CSV & SQL file formats

 ## Getting Started
+These instructions will get you a copy of ObjectView up and running on your desktop computer.
+### Prerequisites
+You will need a good modern desktop browser like Chrome, FireFox or Safari.

-Download the ZIP to your computer.
+1. Download the ZIP to your computer.
-Unzip the contents and open the index.html file in your desktop browser.
+2. Unzip the contents and open the index.html file in your desktop browser.

 ### Open a file